LimelightVision/LimelightDocs/docs/getting_started.rst

 ------------------------------------------
 * Do not run wires to your VRM.
 * Run two wires from your limelight to a slot on your PDP.
-* Add a 5A breaker to the same slot on your PDP.
+* Add any breaker (5A, 10A, 20A, etc.) to the same slot on your PDP.
 * Run an ethernet cable from your Limelight to your robot radio.

 Power-over-Ethernet (PoE) Wiring